Vinz68/NeoPixel-Stair/README.md

 - with configurable number of leds per strip
 - has a nice "breathe" function when stairs are not used (smoothly up and down of first and last led of each led-strip ; configurable also)
 - switches on or off in top-down or bottop-top direction
+- supports a Light dependent resistor (LDR), when enabled led lights only turned on when dark enough

 ### Configuration